espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     AT+BLEGATTSSRVCRE
     AT+BLEGATTSSRVSTART
     AT+BLEGATTSCHAR?
-    // For example, to set 4 bytes of data of the 1st characteristic in the 1st service, use the following command:
+    // For example, to set 1 byte of data of the 1st characteristic in the 1st service, use the following command:
-    AT+BLEGATTSSETATTR=1,1,,4
+    AT+BLEGATTSSETATTR=1,1,,1
-    // After the symbol ">" shows, input 4 bytes of data, such as "1234".
+    // After the symbol ">" shows, input 1 byte of data, such as "8".
 Then the setting starts.

 .. _cmd-GCPRIMSRV: